GraphtyLove/python_http_requests_perfs/README.md

 This material is highly inspired on [this video](https://www.youtube.com/watch?v=qAh5dDODJ5k).
 I encourage your to see it for more explainations!

 ## Installation
-To run this code you will need the `httpx` module.
+To run this code you will need the `httpx` and `requests` module.

+In your projects, your should choose one of them.

 You can install it with: